mtilocca/Hybrid_Battery_Escooter/README.md

 # Hybrid_Battery_Escooter
-In this repository it is presented the work related to the B.sc. thesis, where an High Performance Hybrid Battery circuit was developed for an E-scooter
+In this repository it is presented the work related to the B.sc. thesis, where an High Performance Hybrid Battery circuit was developed for an E-scooter.

+In this project is presented a strategy aimed at the development of a DC-DC converter best suited to operate in an HESS configuration using HP and HE battery types in a Dual- cell architecture for E-scooter application.
+The core feature of the active parallel HESS configuration proposed was represented by the development and testing of a bidirectional DC-DC converter.
+Which needs to operate either as a boost and either as a buck converter.
+Through that a 3- phase BLDC was supplied with the energy stored in the UC bank during accelerations of the ES, while it recharged the UC bank during regenerative braking.
+It was first simulated the acceleration behavior of an ES.
+The parameters obtained from that were used for designing the DC- DC converter.
+According to its requirements a control algorithm was developed in Arduino.
+Consequently empirical tests were performed to validate the converter and the developed control algorithm.

 ## System Architecture